 According to the Myers Briggs Foundation, around 50% of people are introverts.
 So, assume about half of the people in a brainstorming session are introverts, identify them in your mind, and be proactive in asking them their thoughts and ideas.
 For those that have been quiet for a while, ask them “What are your thoughts?”
 Or, better yet, at the beginning of idea generation go around and have each person say his or her best two or three ideas.

 Have a strong facilitator

-Choose the facilitator at before or at the beginning of a brainstorming session.
-The facilitator’s role is to guide the conversation, finish up topics, open up new topics, engage people in participating and sharing their thoughts, synthesize and prioritize the ideas, and to help outline action items and next steps.
+Choose the facilitator before or at the beginning of a brainstorming session.
+The facilitator’s role is to guide the conversation, finish up topics, open up new topics, engage people in participating and sharing their thoughts, synthesize and prioritize the ideas, and help outline action items and next steps.